 Andrew Doerr is a recent graduate from Georgetown University and is currently pursing a career in radio journalism.
 In addition to playing the blues in barbershops, he builds furniture and guitars.

-This article was selected for Honorable Mention in the 2012 DC Student Arts Journalism Challenge, an annual competition designed to identify and supported talented young arts writers, as an example of arts writing by a participant in an arts experience.
+This article was selected for Honorable Mention in the 2012 DC Student Arts Journalism Challenge, an annual competition designed to identify and support talented young arts writers, as an example of arts writing by a participant in an arts experience.

 Image credit: Jim Lande